Police Department Brenham Texas

 Lee County Sheriff Arrested on DWI Charge

-Joseph Merkley, the safety coordinator with Brenham ISD admits he sexually harassed a woman
+Joseph Merkley, the safety coordinator with Brenham ISD, admits he sexually harassed a woman

 Now working around children at Brenham ISD, Officer Joseph Merkley admits to sexually harassing a woman.

-Joseph Merkley was being investigated for sexual harassment.
+During the investigation of sexual harassment.
 Officer Merkley told the chief that he was a victim of sexual harassment.

 Merkley acknowledged that it was he who was making inappropriate comments of a sexual nature to a woman.